 Twenty years ago I was meeting with six jugglers every Wednesday to throw things at each other.
 They were a wonderful group of friendly and kind people with a common hobby… juggling.
-We were not performers back then although some of us had.
-We were jugglers a breed unto ourselves.
-Somewhere in between performance artists and aerial engineers.
-Mostly we were athletes in a long under appreciated sport that doesn’t involve running or hurting someone else.
+We were not performers back then, although some of us had performed before.
+We were just jugglers… a breed unto ourselves, somewhere in between performance artists and aerial engineers.
+Mostly we were athletes in a long-standing, under appreciated sport, that doesn’t involve running (or hurting) someone else.

 This was in a time long before the internet was what it is now.
-Most of us were self-taught, a couple had learned at a toy store.
-I had learned from a couple of friends.
-But in that room on those Wednesday nights we pushed each other.
+Most of us were self-taught, a couple had even learned at a toy store!
+I had actually learned from a couple of friends.
+But in that room, on those Wednesday nights, we pushed each other.
 We juggled and juggled.
-We tried out each-others juggling gear.
-We tried out each-others moves, and we picked a lot of stuff up off the ground.
+We tried out each-others juggling gear, we tried out each-others moves, and we picked a lot of stuff up off the ground.

 Our ages ranged widely.
 We were men and women.
 We were religious and non-religious.
-We were educated in schools and by life.
-We had vastly different incomes.
-Despite all this we were made friends by our love of juggling.
+We were educated in schools, and educated by life and we had vastly different incomes.
+Despite all this, we were instant friends by our love of juggling.

-I learned a lot from those people, and I’d be lying if I said I didn’t miss our Wednesday night juggling.
+I learned a lot from those people, and I’d be lying if I said I didn’t miss our Wednesday night juggling sessions.
 The years went by and life separated us.
 Mistakes were made, and a couple have juggling clubs that have grown dusty.

 Perhaps the greatest of those was the hope of our enduring our friendship.
-The second is remembrance of the common time and sweat we spent together.
-The third dream was of a juggling festival held in Cincinnati that would bring jugglers from all over America to share our common love of juggling.
-I still remember one of our six a woman who I respect a great deal telling us her idea.
-It was not an original idea there are other juggling festivals other places, but she alone voiced on a Wednesday night… wouldn’t it be great if Cincinnati had its’ own juggling festival.
-I have never forgotten.
+The second is remembrance of the common time and sweat we spent together, and the third dream was of a juggling festival held in Cincinnati!
+We wanted a festival that would bring jugglers from all over America to share our common love of juggling.
+I still remember one of our six, a woman who I respect a great deal, telling us her idea.
+It was not an original idea, there are other juggling festivals other places, but she alone voiced it on a Wednesday night… “wouldn’t it be great if Cincinnati had its’ own juggling festival?”
+I have never forgotten that.

-Flash forward twenty years.
-I now own the Cincinnati Circus Company.
+Flash forward twenty years… I now own the Cincinnati Circus Company!
 I have taught and shared my juggling for all these years, and it is now that I can finally fulfill that dream.
-We are inviting everyone.
-We will be honored by all who attend, but for me there are six, plus one jugglers, I hope to see above all others on that day.
-The original group and my son.
+We are inviting everyone and we will be honored by all who attend!
+But for me there are six jugglers (plus a few) I hope to see above all others on that day.
+The original group, and my children.